* Official PMI at 52.4, highest since April 2012

 Output prices also rose but at a slower pace, pointing to lower profit margins for companies further along the supply chain who are unable to pass on all of the price increases to their customers.

-A separate PMI on the steel industry fell to 53.7 in September from 57.2 in August but remained in solid expansion territory, according to data from the China Federation of Logistics and Purchasing.
+A separate PMI on the steel industry fell to 53.7 in September from 57.2 in August but remained in solid expansion territory, as the industry faces production restrictions aimed at reducing choking air pollution over the winter.

 For the manufacturing sector overall, inventories of raw materials and finished goods continued to decline in September, providing little indication that factories were stocking up in preparation for winter production cuts.